-This program is designed specifically for adults who have 60 semester units of transferable college credit and want to earn a degree while on the job.
+This program is designed specifically for adults who have two or more years of college credit and want to earn a degree while on the job.
 Classes meet one night a week, taking 19 months to complete a Bachelor of Arts degree.
 The program is a field-based modular design, delivered to cohort groups.
 Each cluster has a program liaison advisor who provides system guidance, directs special projects, and serves as mentor to individual learners.